-Board Procedure 02-02: Restoring Order
+Board Meetings Procedure 02-02: Restoring Order (was Board Procedure 02-02)

 - 1. Before turning to the Democratic Rules of Order, any board member may suggest an alternative decision making mechanism (for example, utilizing "sociocracy" or another available system).
 The board will vote on any such suggestion, and such votes require a simple majority to pass. - 2.
 Recognizing that most chairs will not be formally trained in complex rules of procedure, if no other procedure can be agreed, the board will revert to using the latest edition of the Democratic Rules of Order.
 The chair will be expected to have access to a copy of this product available at every meeting.